Structural risk minimization for quantum linear classifiers: Structural risk minimization for quantum linear classifiers

 \item For the second example, consider an ansatz that is composed of parameterized gates of the form $U(\theta) = e^{i\theta P}$ for some Pauli string $P \in \{X, Y, Z, I\}^{\otimes n}$.
 Specifically, consider the ansatz

-For this choice of ansatz, if the final measurement projects onto $\ell$ computational basis states, then by Proposition~\ref{thm:vc} the VC dimension is at most $r^2 + 1$, where $r = \ell \cdot 4^d$.
-To see this, note that a column of the unitary $U(\theta)$ spans a subspace of dimension at most~4 when varying the variational parameter~$\theta$.
-Moreover, subsequent layers of $U(\theta)$ will only increase the dimension of the span of a column by at most a factor~4.
-Thus, when applying $U(\theta)$ a total of $d$ times, the dimension of the span of any $\ell$ columns of $W(\theta)$ is at most $r = \ell\cdot 4^d$.
+By the bound $r^2 + 1$ from Proposition~\ref{thm:vc}, for this choice of ansatz if the final measurement projects onto $\ell$ computational basis states the VC dimension is at most $r^2 + 1$, where $r = \ell \cdot 2^d$.
+This bound is obtained by computing the quantity in Eq.~\eqref{eq:bound1}, which can be done by noting that a column of the unitary $U(\theta)$ spans a subspace of dimension at most~2 when varying the variational parameter~$\theta$.
+Moreover, subsequent layers of $U(\theta)$ will only increase the dimension of the span of a column by at most a factor~2.
+Thus, when applying $U(\theta)$ a total of $d$ times, the dimension of the span of any $\ell$ columns of $W(\theta)$ is at most $r = \ell\cdot 2 ^d$.
 Also in this construction we note that $d$ is a controllable hyperparameter that can be used to tune the VC dimension.
 In particular, we can set it such that the resulting VC dimension is not exponential in $n$.
+For this particular choice of ansatze, computing the quantity in Eq.~\eqref{eq:bound2} might also be possible, but it is a bit more involved and not necessary for our main goal of establishing that $\ell$ controls the VC dimension.
+In particular, one might be able to compute the quantity in Eq.~\eqref{eq:bound2}, but the bound $r^2 + 1$ from Proposition~\ref{thm:vc} already suffices to establish that $\ell$ is a tunable hyperparameter that controls the VC dimension.

 \item For the third example, we use symmetry considerations as a tool to control the VC dimension.
 First, partition the $n$-qubit register into disjoint subsets $I_1, \dots, I_k$ of size $|I_j| = m_j$ (i.e., $\sum_j m_j = n$).
 Next, consider ``permutation-symmetry preserving'' parameterized unitaries on these partitions, which are defined as